The Road (First Night): Significance

 "The Road", initially presented as a ghost story, has a science fiction twist ending, making it ultimately a story of science fiction horror.
 The original 1963 BBC production has been called "one of the great missing masterpieces of British television."
 Having been wiped by the BBC, it is unknown if a copy of the play exists.

 1964 Australian Version

 The play was filmed the following year for Australian TV.
 As with the original British production, all recordings are thought to have been destroyed after transmission.
+The episode was broadcast on 17 June 1964 in Melbourne, 26 August 1964 in Sydney, and 14 October 1964 in Brisbane.

 Australian TV drama was relatively rare at the time and only occasionally produced science fiction.
 Other examples of Australian science fiction on TV include The End Begins (1961), Tomorrow's Child (1957) and The Stranger.

 Of the play, director Patrick Barton said "the utopian rationalism of Cobb matched against the semi credulous tumbling semi scientific mind of Hassall are an example of two forces alive in the 18th century."